kluchey/OMG/pages/MTH1W 0 Skill Review.md

 	- Practice:  Computational steps logseq.order-list-type:: number
 -
+-
+- ## MTH1W 0 Review
 	- After you have finished each task, return to this section to quiz yourself on the key ideas with the flashcards below.
 This unit ends when you write your summary test.
 	- {{cards [[MTH1W 0 Skill Review]]}}
+-
+-
 -
 - {{embed ((682a36fc-2f8d-4932-b9b0-2b8dea761241))}}
 -